Gladstone Park’s Road Rebellions!

 It is unclear when Chicago city urban planners actively began promoting the “Complete Streets” program that required roadways to be designed and operated (or, in the case of existing streets, retrofitted) to be safer for all users and not just vehicular traffic.
 Theoretically, improvements would enhance the streets for everyone of all ages and abilities whether they were drivers, pedestrians, bicyclists or riders of public transportation.

-Perhaps the city had only been responding to Gladstonians’ perennial complaints that drivers on the four-lane N. Milwaukee routinely sped through their community going 40 per hour or faster in a 30-mile zone, endangering residents.
-But when Chicago transportation engineers tried to solve the problem in 2014 by imposing its version of “Complete Streets” on N. Milwaukee–the main artery through Jefferson Park into Gladstone Park–the neighborhoods squawked.
+Perhaps the city had only been responding to Gladstonians’ perennial complaints about drivers on the four-lane N. Milwaukee routinely speeding through their community going 40 per hour or faster in a 30-mile zone, endangering residents.
+But when Chicago transportation engineers tried to solve the problem in 2014 by imposing its version of “Complete Streets” on N. Milwaukee–the main artery through Jefferson Park into Gladstone Park–the greater neighborhood and its sub-community squawked.

-Most of the objections were against the city’s proposal to reduce the size of the roadway for traveling purposes.
+Most of the objections were against the city’s proposal to reduce the size of the roadway for car travel.
 The idea was that if two of N. Milwaukee’s four lanes were eliminated by expanding and relocating bike lanes, adding median strips and relocating street parking, drivers channeled into only one lane of traffic on each side of the road would slow down.
 Residents didn’t buy it.
+Especially as N. Milwaukee had long ago been expanded to a full 78 feet wide as it emerged out of the busier commercial hub of Jefferson Park to its south.
+There was plenty of room to maintain four lanes.

 Around 600 people showed up at the cavernous Copernicus Center January 21, 2015 to protest the plan with another 4000 signing a petition against it, Brian Nadig of the local Nadig Newspapers reported.
 The so-called “road diet” just would not do.